joshuboi77/Karasu/README.md

 ### "ruff not found"

-Crow automatically creates `.venv` and installs dependencies.
+Karasu automatically creates `.venv` and installs dependencies.
 If this fails:
 - Ensure Python 3.11+ is available
 - Check that `pip` is working
 - Use `--no-venv` if you prefer system tools

 ### "working tree is dirty"

-Crow checks for uncommitted changes before running (in some contexts).
+Karasu checks for uncommitted changes before running (in some contexts).
 Commit or stash changes first:
 ```bash
 git add -A && git commit -m "Your changes"
 # or